Today, there are more than 77,000 licensed Doctors of Chiropractic (DC) in the US alone.

-Spine, neck, and head adjustments can be very effective in treating recurring headaches, including tension headaches and migraine headaches.
+Spine, neck, and head adjustments can effectively treat recurring headaches, including tension headaches and migraine headaches.

 Neck adjustments and manipulation can help restore head posture and relieve pressure and tension on nerves that contribute to headaches.

-A group trial found that 22 percent of people who received chiropractic treatment saw the number of attacks decrease by 90 percent.
+A group trial found that 22 percent of people who received chiropractic treatment saw fewer attacks decrease by 90 percent.
 In this systematic review, 49 percent said there was a significant reduction in pain intensity.

-Compared to most medical treatments, few interventions can initiate headache relief naturally, without the risks of long-term medication, as chiropractic adjustments can.
+Compared to most medical treatments, few interventions can naturally initiate headache relief without long-term medication risks, as chiropractic adjustments can.

-There is evidence to show that symptoms due to temporomandibular joint (TMJ) pain, such as pain when sleeping or problems opening the mouth and chewing properly, can be controlled with neck adjustments and manipulation that help correct neck posture and the jaw.
+Evidence shows that symptoms due to temporomandibular joint (TMJ) pain, such as pain when sleeping or problems opening the mouth and chewing correctly, can be controlled with neck adjustments and manipulation that help correct neck posture and the jaw.

-One method that has been shown to be useful for TMJ is the activator method, which involves making fine adjustments to the jaw with a small hand-held instrument.
+One helpful method for TMJ is the activator method, which involves making fine adjustments to the jaw with a small hand-held instrument.

 Many symptoms due to injuries affecting the muscles, ligaments, and joints can be treated with chiropractic care.

-Chiropractors use a variety of precise techniques such as adjustments, massage therapy, stretching, exercises, and weights to help relax tight muscles and improve posture.
+Chiropractors use various precise techniques such as adjustments, massage therapy, stretching, exercises, and weights to help relax tight muscles and improve posture.

 This helps treat symptoms that include: